 Indications

-IVF with egg donation is not usually the first chosen treatment when a woman or couple goes to a fertility clinic, as patients usually want to try for pregnancy with their own gametes first.
+IVF with egg donation is not usually the first choice treatment when a woman or couple goes to a fertility clinic, as patients usually want to try for pregnancy with their own gametes.

 Nevertheless, these are the following situations in which egg donation is explicitly indicated: